sneaky-potato/sneaky-potato.github.io/content/oss/gsoc-05.md

 ## BPF Scheduler

-With `sched_ext` we can load schedulers during runtime using eBPF.
+As I already mentioned, with `sched_ext` we can load schedulers during runtime using eBPF.
+The important point is *eBPF* here.
+Because this means `sched_ext/scx` schedulers are only extensible through eBPF.
+Much like XDP and TC.
+So we can go with a similar approach and add support for this via `luasched` a Lunatik binding for scheduling.

 ## Motivation

 Suppose we want:

 - Nginx workers to get low latency scheduling